Category: Musings

 Whatever it was, the swan just could not abide by it.
 Perhaps when not forced in to such close quarters, the swan might not have been bothered.
 But it in brutal harsh winter, the swan was not having it with this duck

 I don’t like to think of this winter struggle, but I do.
 Petulant, huffy, testy, enraged.
 They’re all out there trying to survive.
-It’s not just, turn up the heat, add another blanket.
+It’s not just, turn up the heat, add another blanket, grab a hot drink.
 I think about how that cold that Lake Ontario water must have been, and yet still must be warmer than the air because it was not yet frozen.
-That’s the warmth you were pursuing.
-And once that water was frozen you would climb onto the snow, tucking your feet im, enduring because it wasn’t killing you off yet, because that is all there was, huddle up, and wait until the slightly warmer warmth of dawn.
+That’s the warmth you were pursuing as a water bird.
+And once that water was frozen you would climb onto the snow, tucking your feet in, enduring because it wasn’t killing you off yet, because that is all there was, huddle up, and wait until the slightly warmer warmth of dawn.
+We saw that too.

 I thought about how, as a glorious swan, you must slum it out with the Canadian geese and the annoying ducks and that if you were lucky enough, a drunk human or two might come by and throw down some bread and seed for those birds that were the most aggressive of them to have.
 If you were lucky enough to survive the winter.